Alaskan Tigers Book Eleven

 Before Carran put the SUV in drive he checked his phone to read Connor’s message again: Armstrong is human.
 “Connor didn’t mentioned Armstrong was a woman.
 Ambrose shifted in front of her.
 If he’s thinking at all, he’s going to circle back and eliminate the witness.”

 “Not just Ambrose, but also her patrol partner Officer Donovick.
 He’s a wolf and belongs to a small family wolf pack on the outskirts of the city.
-The pack is searching for her and when they find her, she’ll be given an ultimatum—either get out of town or pay with her life.
+The pack is searching for her and when they find her, she’ll be given an ultimatum—either change her story and get out of town or pay with her life.
 Donovick is in some hot water with the Alpha for not stopping her before she filed the report.
 She was unconscious from the attack and his commanding officer ordered him to the station for questioning about the incident.
 Instead of calling in one of the pack, he left her alone.”

 Carran tugged the wheel to the left, forcing the SUV to take a sharp left turn as he headed to the address Connor texted him earlier.
 At the time, he didn’t think he’d need the information but now he was glad the clan’s wolf geek was on his game.
 Officer Armstrong had no idea what she was up against and would end up getting herself killed if they didn’t find her before the wolves did.
 “We’ll have to get to her first.”